Skip to Main Content

 Read the Legislation

-1999: Parental notification
+1999: Parental Notification

 This bill prevented a physician from performing an abortion on an unemancipated minor unless they had notified the minor's parent or guardian.
 They could also receive a court order, known as "judicial bypass."